Perhaps you’ve seen someone surveying land and thought, “What’s that person doing?”

 In fact, they could be sued if there’s a problem with it because surveying is viewed as a profession that protects the welfare and public safety of residents.

 Because surveyors want the survey to be as objective and impartial as possible, don’t expect to hire someone who will survey in your favor.

 When you enter the survey process, you’re taking what comes with it.

 3. Land surveying requires a lot of work

-While land surveying may appear easier, it requires significant diligence on part of the land surveyor.
+While land surveying may appear easy, it requires significant diligence on part of the land surveyor.

 These individuals manage the legal and historical implications of their work in addition to spending a lot of time walking your property on foot with markers.

-This helps them determine the edges of your property.
+This helps them determine the edges of your land.

 Land surveying is a costly service and you’ll definitely pay for it, but it’ll be worth it in the end.

 4. There are different kinds of land surveys

 Not all land surveys have the same information.

 We’ll give you a quick overview of a few of the different types of land surveys and the basic processes the surveyor goes through to complete each type.

 Construction or engineering:

 This type of survey will study proposed changes in property lines and identify the location of both existing and planned buildings and roads with exactness.

 They may also survey road topography and grade to determine the appropriate depth for building foundations.

 This type of land survey will use satellite and aerial imaging to measure large portions of the Earth.

 Boundary or land:

 This type of land survey will determine where property lines are located.

 This is often used when individuals are purchasing a property and want to know how far it extends, or when property owners are looking to build on their property.

 5. There are different types of boundary or land surveys

 There are seven different types of land surveys that can help you locate property lines, split your parcel, or prepare for a construction project.